sympy/sympy/doc/src/tutorials/biomechanics/biomechanics.rst

 :math:`q_1`.
 Its mass center lies on the rotation axis.
 The shoulder is located at :math:`P_2` and the upper arm :math:`C` can extend about :math:`\hat{n}_y` through angle :math:`q_2` and rotate about :math:`\hat{b}_z` through angle :math:`q_3`.
 The elbow is located at point :math:`P_3`.
-The lower arm can extend about :math:`\hat{c}_y` through angle :math:`q_4`.
+The lower arm can flex about :math:`\hat{c}_y` through angle :math:`q_4`.
 The hand is located at point :math:`P_4`.
-The hand will be constrained to the lever by :math:`\mathbf{r}^{P_4/O} = \mathbf{r}^{P_1/O}`.
+The hand will be constrained to the lever by enforcing :math:`\mathbf{r}^{P_4/O} = \mathbf{r}^{P_1/O}`.
 The lever, upper arm, and lower arm will be modeled as thin cylinders for inertial simplicity.

-We will introduce two muscle models that represent the biceps and the triceps.
+We will introduce two musculotendon models that represent the biceps and the triceps.
 Two muscle attachment points :math:`C_m` and :math:`D_m` are fixed on the upper arm and lower arm, respectively.
-The biceps muscle will act along a linear path from :math:`C_m` to :math:`D_m`.
+The biceps muscle will act along a linear path from :math:`C_m` to :math:`D_m`, causing flexion at the elbow when contracted.
 A circular arc of radius :math:`r` is defined with its center at :math:`P_3` and normal to :math:`\hat{c}_y`.
-The triceps will wrap around the circular arc and also attach at the same points as the biceps.
+The triceps will wrap around the circular arc and also attach at the same points as the biceps, causing elbow extension when contracted.

 .. plot::
    :format: doctest